Spring19GameEngines/finalproject-arcubed/part1_README.md

 ### Some notes on building a game maker

 1. Very likely you will need to integrate some GUI library into your system to make it useable.
+   - Think about this early--even draw a picture of what you think it should look like.
+   - Think about if this GUI needs to be in Python or in the C++ code.
 2. *Think* data-driven
    - This means your C++ handles your engine, and your scripting language should handle the game logic.
+3. You need to demonstrate useful game programming patterns with this system.
+4. You need to implement at least one classic or original game using your game maker.

 ### Examples